nagata-yuichi/EscherTiling/README.md

 - EST with the Euclidean (or AD) distance
 - EST with the E_I (or E_IR) distance
 - Heuristic search with the E_I (or E_IR) distance

+# Directory structure
+.
+|-- README.md
+|-- Program (source codes of the algorithms)
+|-- Data (example date of goal figures)

+# Environment
+The author ran the programs on Ubuntu 16.04 (or 20.04), and the following preparations may be required to compile the source code.

+- Make the Eigen library (https://eigen.tuxfamily.org) available on your PC.
+- Install the X11 library on your PC. sudo apt install libx11-dev